Three PSU General Insurance Companies Seek Rs. 12,000 Crore Capital Infusion

 As per a senior official, “Capital is the immediate need of the business.
 We can have the merger only once the entities have a healthy balance sheet.”

-The proposal will probably be considered in
+The proposal will probably be considered in February 2020 budget.
+The merger was first proposed nearly two years back.

 The merger process

-This merger was a pet project of BJP government and was announced by the former Finance Minister Arun Jaitley during
+This merger was a pet project of BJP government and was announced by the former Finance Minister Arun Jaitley during Feb 2018 budget speech.

 The idea was to bring the merging entity on stock exchanges.
-It was to create a stronger insurance company that is able to sustain in
+It was to create a stronger insurance company that is able to sustain in the longer run.

 The two PSU general insurers namely New India Assurance and General Insurance Corporation of India have a presence on the exchanges.
 It is estimated that this will be the largest non-life Indian insurer worth around Rs.
 1.5 Lakh Crore.